DiscipleTools/disciple-tools-version-control/README.md

 # Disciple Tools Version Control
 This repo hosts the public version control files necessary for triggering the remote updating of Disciple Tools.

 ## Steps for making a new release:
-1. Update version number in `style.css` in the [Disciple Tools Theme](https://github.com/DiscipleTools/disciple-tools-theme).
+1. Update version number in `style.css` in the [Disciple Tools Theme](https://github.com/DiscipleTools/disciple-tools-theme) and commit changes to Github.
-1. Commit changes to GitHub.
-1. Create a new release in GitHub with the new version number, release description.
+1. Create a new release in [Disciple Tools Theme](https://github.com/DiscipleTools/disciple-tools-theme) GitHub with the new version number and release description.
+The description must have a description section, a 'version required' line, and 'version tested up to' line.
+(See release description example below.)
 1. Update the release notes page found in this repo inside `docs/index.html`.
 Find the "New Release Block" section of the webpage and copy and paste a "New Release Block" section of code at the top of the list.
 Then add appropriate release notes.
 1. Download master .zip from Github repo, rename .zip as `disciple-tools-theme.zip`, and attach `disciple-tools-theme.zip` to the newly created release.
 1. Final Step (must be last), update `disciple-tools-theme-version-control.json`.
 (Update in two places)